- The speed limit is a limit not a target.

 - A sense of overconfidence can develop which can result in high risk behavior, including speeding and aggressive manoeuvers.

 - Once the affects of a drug has worn off the user still may feel fatigue, affecting concentration levels and driving or riding abilities.

 - Ride decisively and keep clear of the kerb.

 - Look and signal to show drivers what you plan to do, make eye contact where possible.

-- Avoid riding up the inside of large vehicles, as you might not be seen.
-If a large vehicle is indicating to the left hang back at the junction to reduce the risk of a collision.
+- Avoid riding up the inside of vehicles, as you might not be seen.
+If a vehicle is indicating to the left hang back at the junction to reduce the risk of a collision.

 - Wear a correctly fitted cycle helmet that is securely fastened and conforms to current regulations.